tamtakoe/angular-select/README.md

 ## Build

-Run `ng build angular-select --prod` to build the project.
+Run `ng build angular-select --configuration production` to build the project.
 The build artifacts will be stored in the `dist/angular-select` directory.

 ## Publishing